Link Prediction with Contextualized Self-Supervision: Related Work

 Recently, SSL has been explored to boost the performance of machine learning tasks on graph-structured data through defining various pretext tasks~\cite{liu2021graph,jin2020self}.
 Inspired by image inpainting in computer vision~\cite{yu2018generative}, node attribute reconstruction has been utilized to enhance the effectiveness of node embeddings learned by GCNs~\cite{you2020does,jin2020self,hu2019strategies,manessi2021graph}.
-On the other hand, node structural properties have also been leveraged to design pretext tasks, such as node degree~\cite{jin2020self}, the structural distance between nodes~\cite{jin2020self}, graph partition affiliations of nodes~\cite{sun2020multi,you2020does}, node subgraph motifs~\cite{rong2020self}, and node centrality~\cite{hu2019pre}.
-The above self-supervised pretext tasks are designed with the pipeline of predicting attribute/structure properties from the learned node embeddings, which mainly favor the node classification task.
-Pioneered by DIG~\cite{velickovic2019deep}, another line of graph self-supervised learning focuses on maximizing the mutual information between node embeddings and the embeddings of the high-level graph summaries.
-DIG~\cite{velickovic2019deep} and MVGRL~\cite{hassani2020contrastive} achieve this by contrasting local node representations and the global graph representation.
+On the other hand, node structural properties have also been leveraged to design pretext tasks, such as node degree~\cite{jin2020self}, structural distance between nodes~\cite{jin2020self}, graph partition affiliations of nodes~\cite{sun2020multi,you2020does}, node subgraph motifs~\cite{rong2020self}, and node centrality~\cite{hu2019pre}.
+The \jy{above-mentioned} self-supervised pretext tasks are designed with the pipeline of predicting attribute/structure properties from the learned node embeddings, which mainly favor the node classification task.
+Pioneered by DIG~\cite{velickovic2019deep}, another line of graph self-supervised learning focuses on maximizing the mutual information between node embeddings and the embeddings of their high-level graph summaries.
+DIG~\cite{velickovic2019deep} and MVGRL~\cite{hassani2020contrastive} achieve this \jy{objective} by contrasting node \dk{embeddings} and the global graph \dk{representation}.
 Extensions are also explored to contrast node embeddings and the embeddings of their surrounding subgraphs~\cite{jiao2020sub,hu2019strategies,mavromatis2020graph,wang2021self,peng2020graph}.
-The idea has also been generalized to improve graph representation learning by contrasting local subgraph embeddings and the global graph representations~\cite{sun2019infograph,zhang2020motif,sun2021sugar}.
+Moreover, the idea has been generalized to improve graph \jy{representation} learning by contrasting local subgraph embeddings and the global graph \jy{representation}~\cite{sun2019infograph,zhang2020motif,sun2021sugar}.

-So far, the existing graph self-supervised learning algorithms are primarily designed to favor node-level and graph-level classification tasks.
+To date, the current graph self-supervised learning algorithms are primarily designed to favor node-level and graph-level classification tasks.
 However, how to leverage self-supervision to facilitate link prediction is still under-explored.
-To fill this research gap, our work thoroughly analyses the roles of structural context towards link-forming mechanisms on graphs and explicitly exploits structural context prediction as self-supervision to boost the link prediction performance.
+To fill this research gap, our work thoroughly analyses the roles of structural context in link-forming mechanisms on graphs and explicitly exploits structural context prediction as self-supervision to boost the link prediction performance.